hectorplinio/System-scalability/README.md

 _These are the tech stack options to explore while designing scalable web applications:_

 - Node.js
-This technology is considered to be the best for scalable and asynchronous programming to date.
+_This technology is considered to be the best for scalable and asynchronous programming to date.
 It can handle multiple requests at a time without any disruptions and failures.
 This outstanding Javascript framework eliminates waiting while providing a single-threaded, non-blocking, asynchronous programming, which is very memory efficient.
 Also, it provides numerous packages with useful features optimising the work even more.
-You can learn more about this framework at its official web page.
+You can learn more about this framework at its official web page._

 - Django
-This high-level and extra fast Python web framework supports the clean and pragmatic design of the applications which contributes to the scalability as well — see a detailed list of its advantages.

-Continuous development from the concept to launch seems favourable for every startup, while reliable security helps to avoid many serious mistakes.
+_This high-level and extra fast Python web framework supports the clean and pragmatic design of the applications which contributes to the scalability as well — see a detailed list of its advantages.
+Continuous development from the concept to launch seems favourable for every startup, while reliable security helps to avoid many serious mistakes._

 - Ruby on Rails
-RoR is familiar to everybody who uses Shopify, Airbnb, ZenDesk, GitHub, and many other popular platforms.
-It is known as the framework allowing to build a web application 30% faster than others while providing the same quality.
+_RoR is familiar to everybody who uses Shopify, Airbnb, ZenDesk, GitHub, and many other popular platforms.
+It is known as the framework allowing to build a web application 30% faster than others while providing the same quality._

-However, if compared to Node.js, it has less capacity to run many complex asynchronous queries at a time.
+## Scalable web app principles

+- Smooth performance
+_In addition to availability, the application should have high performance.
+Otherwise, you risk getting an adverse reaction from customers and reducing the position of the website in search results — Google indexes such sites worse.
+Thus, a web application with low performance is unlikely to be able to deter a serious audience._

+- Continuous availability
+_For companies, it is vital that their web application is available all the time.
+Every minute it becomes inaccessible causes significant damage to the company’s profits and reputation.
+For SaaS and cloud solutions, it’s crucial to ensure interrupted lifelong access to services.
+Therefore, it is necessary that a scalable website be accessible at any time of the day and from any place where your user can apply for the service._

+- Fast data retrieval
+_Working with data usually involves many performance problems.
+The fact is that third-party technologies are usually used for storing and accessing data, and their integration is an intractable task.
+At the junction of the main app part and database services, you can often find bottlenecks.
+Your responsibility is to avoid this problem in your project._

+- Malfunction traceability
+_The system has to be easy to operate, maintain, and update.
+Besides, all the problems that may arise already at the stage of product functioning should be easily traced and corrected.
+Good results are achieved by proper structuring and segmenting the application into relatively isolated parts._

+- Real-time response
+_Of course, the speed of your online application is important.
+It concerns not only the data retrieval on the storage or overall performance but also the speed of operations and response.
+No matter how useful your application is, you only have a few seconds to meet the customer’s needs._